ratify-project/ratify-verifier-plugin/README.md

 This is a sample verifier plugin for [Ratify](https://github.com/deislabs/ratify), written in Go

+It exercises a range of functions to help you get started writing your own plugin:

+- Defining and using configuration options
+- Using a referrer store
+- Generating a result with success/failure
+- Attaching additional extension data

 For more details on how plugins work, please visit the [verifier specification](https://github.com/deislabs/ratify/blob/main/docs/verifier.md)

 ## Usage